Rolf Hind: Biography

 Rolf Hind was born in London to a German mother and an English father.
-He studied piano with Kendall Taylor, John Barstow, John Constable, Johanna Harris and composition with Edwin Roxburgh and Jeremy Dale Roberts.
-He teaches at the Guildhall School of Music and Drama (piano, composition, Research associate) and at the Royal Academy of Music as well as Brunel University, Dartington Summer School and in conservatories throughout Europe and Asia.
+He studied piano with Kendall Taylor, John Barstow, John Constable, Johana Harris and composition with Edwin Roxburgh and Jeremy Dale Roberts.
+Hind teaches at the Guildhall School of Music and Drama (piano, composition, Research associate) and at the Royal Academy of Music, as well as Brunel University, Dartington Summer School and in conservatories throughout Europe and Asia.

 His tours have taken him from Carnegie Hall to The Proms and he has played at many major festivals and stages internationally.

-A specialist in 20th and 21st century repertoire, Rolf Hind has worked with many composers, and been dedicatee of new works.
+A specialist in 20th- and 21st-century repertoire, Hind has worked with many composers, and been dedicatee of new works.
 Such collaborations include John Adams, Unsuk Chin, Tan Dun, Helmut Lachenmann, Per Nørgård, Poul Ruders, Thomas Ades, George Benjamin, Olivier Messiaen, György Ligeti, György Kurtág, Michael Finnissy, James Dillon, James MacMillan, Julius Eastman and Rebecca Saunders.

 He has made many appearances as soloist; with the Danish Radio Symphony Orchestra, the Munich Radio Orchestra, Baltimore Symphony Orchestra, the Chamber Orchestra of Europe, the South West German Radio Orchestra, the Stockholm Sinfonietta, the Vienna Chamber Orchestra, and orchestras in the Netherlands, Italy, Ireland, Norway, France, Portugal and the US under conductors including Vladimir Ashkenazy, Simon Rattle, Leonard Slatkin, Andrew Davis, Markus Stenz, Oliver Knussen and Franz Welser-Möst.

 Hind was signed in his early twenties to the cult Manchester label Factory Records, as a soloist.

-His playing can be heard on the soundtrack of Call Me By Your Name.
+His playing can be heard on the soundtrack of the 2017 film Call Me By Your Name.